readium/readium-lcp-server/README.md

 `lcp` section: parameters associated with the License Server.
 - `host`: the public server hostname, `hostname` by default
 - `port`: the listening port, `8989` by default
-- `public_base_url`: the public base URL, combination of the host and port values on http by default
+- `public_base_url`: the public base URL, used by the license status server and the frontend test server to communicate with this server; combination of the host and port values on http by default, which is sufficient as the license server should not be visible from the Web.
 - `database`: the URI formatted connection string to the database, `sqlite3://file:lcp.sqlite?cache=shared&mode=rwc` by default
 - `auth_file`: mandatory; the authentication file (an .htpasswd).
 Passwords must be encrypted using MD5.